 Eligibility: -A U.S. citizen or permanent resident -Resident of Texas -Registered 4th, 5th, or 6th year student or recent graduate of an accredited architecture program (applicants who are recent graduates must apply within [...]
 More

-The McDermott Traveling Fellowship is awarded to an advanced architecture student to research, develop, and disseminate knowledge of the built environment.
+The McDermott Traveling Fellowship is awarded for traveling studies in architecture; to research, develop, and disseminate knowledge of the built environment.
 Past projects have included trips to Spain to study Moorish architecture and to Switzerland to study the works of Peter Zumthor.
+The scholarship is open to residents of Texas who are registered as a fourth, fifth or sixth-year student at an [...]
+More

 The Swank Traveling Fellowship is awarded to an advanced architecture student for research related to the integration of craft and craftsmanship into the built environment.
 Recent awardees have studied the use of local construction techniques in primary school design in India and adobe construction in the Urubamba Valley in Peru.